HugoBlox/theme-academic-cv/content/post/Anaconda-R-Sarah/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["R", "Anaconda", "computation", "best practices"] categories = []
+tags = ["R", "Anaconda", "computation", "best practices", "RStudio", "jupyter notebook"] categories = []

 # Projects (optional).